BuildFarBox/FarBox-Doc/docs/2 Template & API/2 get-data.markdown

 Working together with `keywords`, default value is `['title', 'raw_content']`, means to search keywords in title and content of a post.

-A extral field is `slot1`, which is customed by author in the metadata of a post.
+An extra field is `slot1`, which is customed by author in the metadata of a post.

 ### Notices